Electrical Stimulation for Spinal Cord Injury: How to Activate Movement Below Your Level of Injury

 During functional electrical stimulation, the patient must perform a functional task (such as lifting an object from a table or bringing a cup to the mouth).
 By transitioning muscle contractions into functional movements, FES can help individuals optimize their independence after SCI.

 There are various electrical stimulation devices that can be used for functional electrical stimulation, depending on the body parts affected.
 Some are simple, with just a small device and a few electrode pads.
 However, there are some that are more involved and can stimulate multiple muscle groups at once.
-These include:

 • Bioness devices.
 There are two main Bioness products, one of which stimulates the muscles affected in those with foot drop or thigh weakness, and another that stimulates the muscles required to grasp and release objects.
-These devices are able to be used during therapy sessions, and are also available for home use to continue promoting increased functional use of affected extremities.
+These devices are able to be used during therapy sessions, however they are also available for home use to continue promoting increased functional use of affected extremities.

 • Exoskeletons.
 These are wearable devices that can provide electrical stimulation to the lower body to stimulate the muscles involved in walking.
 Exoskeletons using FES are gaining popularity, but are still actively being researched.